Jet Aerobatics

 During the early design process, hunting decided to use as many of the piston Provosts existing components and subsystems as possible to speed development through to the prototype stage.
 The initial design work was performed as a private venture by Hunting Percival independent of any service requirement although in March 1953 sponsorship from the British Government was forthcoming as a result of interest shown by the Ministry Of Supply, the Same month saw an order for a service-test quantity of Jet Provosts for evaluation purposes.

-On 16 June 1954, the prototype XD674 conducted its first flight from the factory at Luton Airport with Dick Wheldon at the controls.
+On 16 June 1954, the prototype XD674 conducted its first flight from the factory at Luton with Dick Wheldon at the controls.
 A series of seven flights were flown in quick succession over the following three days.
 By early November 1954 Hunting Percival’s own test program had amassed a total of 123 flying hours after which the prototype was submitted to the RAF for official trials to be carried out at RAF Boscombe Down.
 While testing proved the overall performance of the Jet Provost to be satisfactory a number of refinements soon followed.

 On 19 February 1955, the first of an order for ten pre-production aircraft, designated Jet Provost T1, performed its first flight.
 In May 1955, test trials continued with the Central Flying School to establish the value of the JP as an Ab-initio trainer and to develop a training syllabus.
 During the second stage of CFS trials actual students were introduced to the type for practical evaluation purposes.
 The CFS examiners concluded that the JP had noticeably improved the performance of the students during its trial deployment.